 Main export articles in 2016 (% of total volume):

-Estonia's direct investment position in Georgia in March of 2017 was 41,4 million euros (compared to 19,7 million euros as of 31.12.20152).
-44% of direct investments are in real estate.
+Estonia's direct investment position in Georgia in June of 2018 was 53 million euros.
+39% of direct investments are in real estate.
 Investments have also been made in wholesale and retail businesses, financial and insurance activities, health and social welfare.

 Given the Strategy for Development Co-operation and the needs of Georgia, Estonia focuses on the following key areas when planning and implementing development co-operation in Georgia: